Home > Matthew 24 Commentary: THAT Generation Shall Not Pass

 In A.D.
 66, toward the end of Nero’s reign, the province of Israel revolted against Rome.
 While the Israelites fought the Romans, they also turned their weapons against each other; and civil war broke out all over Israel between those wanting peace and those seeking sovereignty.6 Then in A.D.
 68, the disease of civil war spread to the rest of the Roman Empire.
 Continuing to describe the conflict marking the final throes of the present era, Jesus then goes on to say:

 Fulfilled!
-Matthew 24:7 Commentary: Earthquakes and Famines in the First Century . . .
+A Full Preterist View and Commentary of Matthew 24:7: Earthquakes and Famines in the First Century . . .

 During the reign of Claudius Caesar, the emperor immediately preceding Nero, a colossal famine struck the Roman world.
 Concerning this famine, James Stuart Russell writes, “In the fourth year of his [Claudius] reign, the famine in Judea was so severe, that the price of food became enormous and great numbers perished.”7